adisor86/poc/Readme.md

 Main packages used for the UI tests are the following:
 * **selenium.driver package** - I used Factory design pattern for driver instantiation in order to provide an easy ability to run it for multiple browsers and multiple platforms
 * **selenium.pages** - Page Object Model classes
-* **SeleniumActions.class** - wrapper over Selenium actions in trying to adapt them in the given context, but also to have a decoupling between tests and the Selenium library
+* **SeleniumActions.java** - wrapper over Selenium actions in trying to adapt them in the given context, but also to have a decoupling between tests and the Selenium library
 * **tests.ui** - Junit tests for the implemented UI scenarios - for the given POC I included 3 suites - Login, Search & Smoke which includes two end-to-end scenarios

 When it comes the application under test, I used [http://automationpractice.com](http://automationpractice.com/index.php).